barricklab/seabreeze/documentation/docs/tutorial.md

 There was only a single inversion in this assembly, which occurred by an unknown mechanism _seabreeze_ could not predict.

-Looking at the summary file `deletion_mechniams.csv`, we can at a glance look at the mechanism for deletions in all of the assemblies:
+Looking at the summary file `deletion_mechnism.csv`, we can at a glance look at the mechanism for deletions in all of the assemblies:

 | clone                           | total | between_IS | IS_mediated | other |
 | ------------------------------- | ----- | ---------- | ----------- | ----- |